Chenagai airstrike: Responsibility

 According to ABC News, the attack was launched by a MQ-1 Predator with Ayman al-Zawahiri as its intended target.
 However, the report's author has since been removed from ABC's site due to questions concerning the reliability of his reporting.

 Pakistani officials have said that the strike was conducted by the U.S. and that they have also requested the U.S. not to violate their sovereignty again.
 In an article immediately after the strike, Bill Roggio of the Long War Journal, concluded the strike was indeed carried out by U.S. as Pakistan does not possess capabilities to conduct precision night strikes.

 Reaction

 There were angry reactions in response to the strike.
 Many Muslim groups have condemned the action.
 Siraj-ul-Haq, the senior Minister and Provincial Chief of the Jamaat-e-Islami party, resigned from the provincial cabinet in protest against the strikes.
 Sahibzada Haroonur Rashid, MNA (Member of National Assembly) from Bajaur Agency, also resigned from the National Assembly in protest.

 Retaliation

-On November 8, 2006, a suicide bomber killed 42 Pakistani soldiers and injured 20 others in Dargai, 85 miles north-west of Islamabad.
+On November 8, 2006, a suicide bomber killed 42 Pakistani soldiers and injured 20 others in Dargai, Khyber-Pakhtunkhwa.
 The bombing was named the deadliest attack by the militants on the Pakistani armed forces since it began operations against pro-Taliban and al-Qaeda forces.
-Though no claims of responsibility were issued, the attack has been linked to the Bajaur militants.
+Though no claims of responsibility were issued, the attack has been linked to the militants in Bajaur.